 If you would like to live amongst Roman ruins and beautiful nature, there are few cities better than Plovdiv.

-Portimao is the second biggest city in the Algarve region, and while the whole area is worth checking out, I would like to single out this specific city.
+Portimao is the second biggest city in the Algarve region, and while the whole area is worth checking out, we would like to single out this specific city.

 Furthermore, the city has good internet, which allows you to run an online business quite easily.
-Add to that the fact that Portugal has a Non-Habitual tax residence program allowing tax exemptions for ten years on most types of foreign-sourced income, and Portugal becomes an excellent place to live.
+Add to the fact that Portugal has a Non-Habitual tax residence program allowing tax exemptions for ten years on most types of foreign-sourced income, and Portugal becomes an excellent place to live.

 Novi Sad, Serbia